Superintendent's Compendium of Designations, Closures, Permit Requirements, and Other Restrictions Imposed Under Discretionary Authority.

 The Park is open to visitors every day of the year.
 Visitor center hours are as follows:

-- Kenneth C. Patrick Visitor Center: Closed.
-During shuttle bus operations from late December through March, weather permitting, on weekends and holidays (except December 25), the visitor center will be open from 9:30 am. to 4:30 pm.
+- Kenneth C. Patrick Visitor Center: Open late December through March, weather permitting, on weekends and holidays (except December 25), the visitor center will be open from 9:30 am. to 4:30 pm.

 - Lighthouse Visitor Center: Open year-round (except December 25), Friday through Monday 10 am to 4:30 pm.
 Closed on Tuesday through Thursday.